Perfect Particle Transmission through Duality Defects: Conclusion and Outlook.

-\paragraph{Conclusion and Outlook.} In this paper, we demonstrated how perfect transmission arises from the presence of duality defects.
+In this paper, we demonstrated how perfect transmission arises from the presence of duality defects.
 By applying a unitary MPO that represents the duality transformation or symmetry to a subsystem of the Hamiltonian, we derive a lattice impurity model with perfect transmission.
 The impurity degrees of freedom emerge from the virtual legs of the MPO, revealing hidden insights into the duality or symmetry of the MPO.
+From the point of view of generalized symmetries, this MPO construction makes the connection between topological defects, 't Hooft anomalies and degeneracies in the spectrum very explicit.
 These impurities are topological and attach a topological string to the scattered particle.
-Conversely, we conjecture that any interface between two theories which allows for perfect transmission implies the existence of a duality between the theories at both sides.
-This duality has recently been exploited to construct more efficient DMRG algorithms for simulating quantum spin chains \cite{lootens2025entanglement}; within that framework, Hamiltonians with topological defects can be simulated using translational invariant ones without inmpurities, therefore yielding a direct path to reproducing all results in this paper.
+Conversely, we conjecture that any interface between two theories that allows for perfect transmission implies the existence of a duality between the theories at both sides.

+This viewpoint opens up a promising route to uncovering non-trivial duality through quantum dynamics in numerical simulations and experiments.
+Even without {\it{a priori}} knowledge of duality, observing perfect transmission at a special point in the parameter space, just as in Fig.~\ref{fig_TFIsing} (c), can be taken as a smoking gun evidence of the existence of either a duality or a generalized symmetry.
+Recently, such dualities and generalized symmetries have been exploited to construct more efficient DMRG algorithms for simulating quantum spin chains \cite{lootens2025entanglement}; within that framework, Hamiltonians with topological defects can be simulated using translationally invariant ones without impurities, therefore yielding a direct path to reproducing all results in this paper.